 Always consult your doctor before using a natural remedy.
 Simply because the ingredients are natural and come from the earth does not mean they are safe for everyone to use.

-- You may find just a single ironweed plant nestled among JoePye weed or goldenrod plants, or a large spread of them that could stretch nearly one acre – thanks to the easily and broad natural seed disperals of the plant.
+- You may find just a single Ironweed plant nestled among JoePye weed or goldenrod plants, or a large spread of them that could stretch nearly one acre – thanks to the easy and broad natural seed disperal of the plant.

 - Ironweed is primarily a weedy composite plant that has alternating leaves throughout the stem with tubular flower heads commonly found in shades of purple, red, white, and yellow.